betagouv/mon-entreprise/README.md

 It's a React, Redux, Webpack website hosted on Netlify with no backend.

-The hiring simulator, available on both websites embeds a model of the french tax system as a YAML domain specific language.
+The hiring simulator, available on both websites, embeds a model of the french tax system as a YAML domain specific language.
 It enables displaying the computing rules on the Web and having a single source of logic for both the computation engine (a JS library) and the end-user conversation-like form.

 Developed by the french public startup incubator, [beta.gouv.fr](http://beta.gouv.fr/).